If you're looking for an easy way to dress up your standard bacon and eggs, look no further than these delicious bacon and egg cups!

 How to Make Bacon Egg Muffin Cups

-Preheat your own to 400 and bake the bacon on a baking sheet placed on the center rack until starting to brown but still easy to bend.
-This should take 8-9 minutes depending on the thickness of your bacon.
+Preheat the oven to 400 F. Place the bacon on a baking sheet and bake it for 8-9 minutes, or until it's starting to brown but is still easy to bend.
+This time can vary slightly depending on the thickness of your bacon.

-Let cool slightly to make it easier to handle the bacon.
+Let the bacon cool slightly to make it easier to handle for the next step.

-Grease a standard muffin tin, wrap each muffin cup with a slice of partially cooked bacon and sprinkle a little parmesan to lightly cover the bottom of each cup.
+Grease a standard muffin tin, wrap each muffin cup with a slice of partially cooked bacon, and sprinkle a little parmesan and shredded cheddar on the bottom of each cup.

-Carefully crack one egg into each of the cups.
+Carefully crack one egg into each of the muffin cups.
+Sprinkle a little more cheese on top of the egg.

 Bake the eggs on the center oven rack for 10-12 minutes.